Gait belt: When required by law

 When required by law, nursing homes may be fined if a patient is hurt during transport and subsequent investigations show the patient was not wearing a gait belt.
-On September 13, 2017, Douglas Manor nursing home in Windham was fined $1,530 after a patient sustained several injuries when staff failed to use the gait belt when assisting with transfer.
+On September 13, 2017, Douglas Manor nursing home in Windham, Connecticut, was fined $1,530 after a patient sustained several injuries when staff failed to use the gait belt when assisting with transfer.

 OSHA guidelines

 The OSHA website offers current practice guidelines for the use of gait belts.
 The guidelines point out that more than one caregiver may be needed, and that belts with padded handles are easier to grip.
 It further states that gait belts are never to be used as restraints or on patients with G-tubes, and are avoided with patients who have catheters.